UDOOboard/Bolt-Docs/docs/08_Arduino_Leonardo-compatible(ATmega32U4)/03_Pinout.md

 ## Grove connectors

 The UDOO BOLT features 3 Grove connectors to use Sensors and actuators from the [Grove System](http://wiki.seeedstudio.com/Grove_System/) by Seeed.
-The 3 Grove connectors are directly connected to the ATmega32u4 Arduino Leonardo-compatible pins so is exactly like connecting the sensors to the Arduino Pins.
+The 3 Grove connectors are directly connected to the same pins of the external pinout.

 | Grove Connector | Conn.
 ID | Signal Pins |
 |-|-|-|